remult/remult/docs/guide/tutorial-react.md

    The `iterate` method is an alternative form of fetching data from the API server, which is intended for operating on large numbers of entity objects.
 The `iterate` method doesn't return an array (as the `find` method) and instead returns an `iteratable` object which supports iterations using the JavaScript `for await` statement.

-2. Add the two buttons to the `app.component.html` template, immediately before the unordered list element.
+2. Add the two buttons to the `App.tsx` template, immediately before the unordered list element.
 Both of the buttons' `click` events will call the `setAll` function with the relevant value of the `completed` argument.

-   *src/app/app.component.html*
+   *src/App.tsx*
    ```html
    <button (click)="setAll(true)">Set all as completed</button>
    <button (click)="setAll(false)">Set all as uncompleted</button>